Key takeaways

 Pricing & Licensing

-Quilt is open-source under MIT OR Apache-2.0 dual licensing.
+Quilt is open-source under the MIT license.

 | Tier | Model | Notes |